Part 1: Matty... What Even Is a Topre Keyboard?

 -

-NiZ/Plum: For EC fans on a budget or tinkerers who want RGB/macros
+NiZ/Plum: EC fans on a budget or tinkerers who want RGB/macros

 -